daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 1. Sign in with the Microsoft 365 admin credentials provided by your ALH.
     1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your ALH) then select **Next**.
     1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
+    1. If you have previously logged in as the admin, you may be prompted to complete a secondary authentication, as part of MFA.
+IF you haven't previously logged in as the admin, you may be prompted to complete the MFA registration process.Follow the prompts on the screen to setup MFA.
     1. When prompted to stay signed- in, select **Yes**.

 1. From the left navigation panel, expand **Identity**, expand **Users**, then select **All users**.